 We promise that we will share our hearts and what God is doing within them.

-Thank you for reading our story, for loving us, for supporting us and for walking this incredibly long road with us.
-It is the love of family, friends and oddly enough strangers that kept us going when it is so much easier to let ourselves spiral down into a place that is dark and quiet and calm, but also shut off from everything that is happening.
+Thank you for reading our story, for loving us, for supporting us and for walking this road of live with us.
+It is the love of family, friends and oddly enough strangers that kept us going when it is so much easier to let ourselves spiral.
+This experience has propelled us forward to live a life that brings us joy and meaning.

-Today, hearing from the people who are uplifted and encouraged by our story helps us press on.
+Today, hearing from the people who are uplifted and encouraged by our story brings us more joy than anything.
+We hope to encourage others to do the thing, to reach out, to make the move.
 It makes all the hard work worth it.
 We see you.
 We know you.
 You are stronger than fire.